jha-captech/Go-Microservice-Template/README.md

 ### `internal`

-The internal layout has very little changes between each scaffold.
+The internal layout is mostly static between each scaffold.
+Internal contains the packages that implementing our application logic.

 ```
 .